-Villages and castles of the Piacenza hills
+Villages and castles of the Parma and Piacenza hills

 A land of villages and fortresses